spatulatom/testing-next-13-beta-typescript-tailwind-prisma/README.md

 ## Mutating Data

- The aproach described below is <a href='https://beta.nextjs.org/docs/data-fetching/mutating'>temporarly recommended by Next.js </a> team until a better one is developed.
+ The aproach  nr 1 described below is <a href='https://beta.nextjs.org/docs/data-fetching/mutating'>temporarly recommended by Next.js </a> team until a better one is developed.
  </br>

 1. CREATING a post && ADDING a comment are built with a combination of